connervieira/Predator/HARDWARE.md

         - Without mounting hardware, your Predator device will be significantly harder to mount in your build.
 - Networking
     - Optional
         - Predator is fully functional without being connected to a network.
-However, connecting to a network will allow Predator to download remote alert databases and submit detected plates to a webhook automatically.
+However, connecting to a network will allow Predator to download remote alert databases and use other optional features.
         - A typical installation will include a wireless adapter in order to allow Predator to download information from a wireless access point.
 However, a constant internet connection is unnecessary.
 - GPS
     - Optional